frontiersi/qa4mbes-data-pipeline/doc/testcoverage.md

 ### Caveats

-- XYZ files *must* be 5 tab separated columns; with the first three columns being X, Y and Z respectively (lon, lat, depth).
+- XYZ files *must* have 5 tab separated columns; with the first three columns being X, Y and Z respectively (lon, lat, depth).
 - output geometries are always expressed in `EPSG:4326` (latitude, longitude)
 - input `geoJSON` and `.xyz` files are **always** assumed to contain coordinates expressed in `EPSG:4326` (lat/lon).

 ### Examples:

-See notbook examples for [point clouds](../notebooks/pointcloudcoveragetesting.ipynb) and [grids](../notebooks/gridcoveragetesting.ipynb)
+See notebook examples for [point clouds](../notebooks/pointcloudcoveragetesting.ipynb) and [grids](../notebooks/gridcoveragetesting.ipynb)